dipam7/labs_computer_vision/lab_1/README.md

 # 3d convolution from scratch

 In this lab we implement a 3d convolution operation from scratch.
 We don't deal with boundaries (no padding) but just crop them.
+Try it yourself using [this notebook](https://github.com/dipam7/labs_computer_vision/blob/master/lab_1/cv_lab1.ipynb)

-Check out the outputs of various filters
+**Sample outputs**

 1. Original image